 Best Ohio Age Discrimination Attorney Answer: Can my boss choose to hire or promote younger workers because they will be around longer?
 Can I sue for wrongful termination if I was fired today because my boss says that I am too old and should enjoy retirement?
 How do I prove age discrimination?

-At The Spitz Law Firm, LLC, our employment discrimination lawyers regularly hear the problems that older workers face regarding age discrimination.
+At Spitz, The Employee’s Law Firm, our employment discrimination lawyers regularly hear the problems that older workers face regarding age discrimination.
 Many employers think that it is okay to favor hiring and promoting younger employees because it is better business to hire people who will be around longer or cost less to hire.
 Some bosses will simply wrongfully terminate older workers under the notion that younger blood is needed to shake things up.
 As our dedicated lawyers have repeated written in our employment discrimination blog, such conduct by bosses, mangers, and supervisors is prohibited under Ohio and federal law.
 (See Age Discrimination: A Good Verdict.; Age Discrimination: Sometimes, It Is Just That Simple.; Is It Age Discrimination If I’m Replaced By A 40+ Years Old?; and I Didn’t Get A Promotion Because I’m “Old”! – Call The Right Attorney).

 The Age Discrimination in Employment Act (“ADEA“) and Ohio’s R.C. § 4112.02(N), R.C. § 4112.05, and R.C. § 4112.14 make it unlawful for an employer to fail or refuse to hire or to discharge any individual or otherwise discriminate against any individual with respect to his compensation, terms, conditions, or privileges of employment, because of such individual’s age.
 One way to prove age discrimination under the ADEA and Ohio law is for the employee to set forth “direct” evidence of age discrimination.
 Direct evidence of age discrimination includes an employer’s comments referring directly to an employee’s age.